Finding the right insurance coverage can be a difficult, time-consuming process.

 Finding the right health insurance for your needs is not as complicated as it seems.

-First, you'll need to decide if a Bronze, Silver, or Gold plan is right for you, like we discussed in section 3.1.
+First, you'll need to decide if a Bronze, Silver, or Gold plan is right for you.

 In short, Bronze plans usually have lower monthly premiums in exchange for higher out-of-pocket costs.